How to Pay Your VAT Bill

 Yes, but only corporate credit cards are accepted.
 Personal credit cards are not permitted for VAT payments.

-3. Can I pay VAT monthly?
+3. Can I pay my VAT bill in monthly instalments?

 Yes, through a Time to Pay arrangement or the Annual Accounting Scheme, which allows businesses to spread VAT payments.